mnjmaverick/dice/README.md

-# Dice
+# Dice Game
-Short project to practice some JavaScript
+Short project to practice some JavaScript DOM manipulation and events.